 According to history, Adi Shankaracharya built Sapta Badri temples, including Adi Badri during the Gupta period.
 As per beliefs, he did so to promote and spread Hinduism to all parts of the country, however remotely accessible.
 Devotees believe that Lord Vishnu moved to Badrinath in Satya yuga.

 However, ancient saints prophesied that he will shift his abode to Bhavishya Badri after the Kali Yuga, which is also a part of the Char Dham Yatra destinations within Uttarakhand.

 What are the festivals celebrated at Ardha Badri?

 Some of the festivals celebrated at Ardha Badri are:

 - Makar Sankranti: This festival is celebrated each year in January and is to appease the Sun God.
 It is the first day when Sun enters Capricorn and marks the lengthening of daytime in the forthcoming days.
-This day also includes colourful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.
+This day also includes colorful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.

 How to reach Ardha Badri?

 Here’s how to reach Ardha Badri:

 - Air: The nearest airport is Jolly Grant Airport in Dehradun.

 - Train: Rishikesh and Haridwar are the nearest railway stations.